ivoanve/Assignment-2/_posts/2025-06-06-assignment-2.md

 - **Jekyll**: Static site generator for GitHub Pages.

 ### 2.2 Project Initialization
-- I created a new GitHub repository called `Assignment-2`.
+- I created a new GitHub repository called `Basics-of-Software-Technology`.
 - I initialized Jekyll on the `main` branch with the `minima` theme.

 ### 2.3 Jekyll Configuration